Questions You Might Have...

 "How long will it take for me to see results?"

 Well, it really depends on what you mean by "results", where you're starting out from, and how fast or slow you learn.

-Most of my clients are able to discover chest and head voice and get some sort of a connection between them within the first lesson.
+For most of my clients, they are able to discover chest and head voice and get some sort of a connection between them within the first lesson.
 This is often a very transformational one.

 In very rare cases, there are those who can't match pitch as a result can't sing the scales which we use for vocal exercises.
 In this case, we will have to spend some time on ear training first.